midonet/midonet/specs/2015.02/cluster_design.md

 expressing the full Neutron model, plus MidoNet-specific Vendor Extensions.
-This enables sharing the same model in different components written in different languages (Python on the Neutron side, Java/Scala on the Cluster side).
+This enables sharing the same model in different components written in different languages (Python on the Neutron side, Java/Scala on the cluster side).
 The Protobuf models will be encoded using JSON in order to facilitate debugging by directly querying NeutronDB.

 Neutron Protobuf models can be examined at